onewelcome/java-spring-oidc-example/README.md

 the modelMap for the template that shows the user information, ID token and the claims.

 ### LogoutController
-Thie [LogoutController.java](src/main/java/com/onegini/oidc/LogoutController.java) contains the logic to end the session.
+The [LogoutController.java](src/main/java/com/onegini/oidc/LogoutController.java) contains the logic to end the session.
 The user first comes to the `/logout` endpoint.
 If the user was logged in via an ID token, they are redirected to the end session endpoint of the OP.
 The OP ends the session of the user and redirects it back to `http://localhost:8080/signout-callback-oidc`.
 Then the user is logged out in Spring Security and redirected to the home page.